mohan-s1/lammps_install/README.md

 `./lammps_install.sh`

 to run the actual installation.
 Once it is done, you should see a folder called "mylammps" in the the lammps_tutorials folder where the lammps-install.sh file was located.
-Feel free to move "mylammps"  wherever you want and rename it as you see fit.
+This folder should contain, among others, folders called "src," "build," and "cmake."
+In order to run a LAMMPS script, you must copy the path to your build folder and end it with /lmp before entering the " -in file.lammps"

+For me, this looks like:

+`/home/dell/lammps/build/lmp -in filename.lammps`

+Alternatively, you can add the build folder to the PATH of your shell by following the syntax I have at the end of my zsh config file.

-Follow the same process for the python_install.sh script to load python3, the package manager, pip, and some packages that might be useful.
+You can follow the same process for the python_install.sh script to load python3, the package manager, pip, and some packages that might be useful.

 `sudo chmod +x python_install.sh`

 `./python_install.sh`

-Further, make sure you follow the instructions of the site and make sure the file structure mathces what's listed on the site; that and making sure the names of the files you read in match within the LAMMPS scripts themselves.
+In terms of completing the LAMMPS tutorials, make sure you follow the instructions of the site and make sure the file structure mathces what's listed on the site; that and making sure the names of the files you read in match within the LAMMPS scripts themselves.
 Ex. being the Level 1 Graphene under Deformation instructions.
-Alternatively, you can download
+Alternatively, you should be able to run everything I have "out of the box" where all input scripts are named

+`input.lammps`

+except for those in the

+`lev_0`

+directory